 There are times when the responder wants to be a game contract but does not want her hand exposed as dummy.
 In this case the response in a major suit is to go straight to game.

-With a weak hand and a long minor the responder may wish transfer to a minor by bidding 2NT.
-The opener bids 3C and the responder corrects to 3D.
+With a weak hand and a long minor the responder may wish transfer to a minor by bidding 3C or 3D.

 The opener must not bid again.